kristofzerbe/kiko.io/source/_posts/2022/Generate-Content-from-Trello.md

 }
 ```

 **At this point I will refrain from reproducing the complete code here.
-Just follow this [link]() ...**
+Just follow this [link](https://github.com/kristofzerbe/kiko.io/blob/cb9ba3f9157771231258834b156bb6aead2cd229/lib/discoveries-generator.cjs) ...**

 However, a few points in the implementation are important to consider:

-1. The downloads are performed by means of the promis based HTTP client [axios](https://axios-http.com/).
+1. The downloads are performed by means of the promise based HTTP client [axios](https://axios-http.com/).
 I can only recommend this thing...

 2. The image downloads are initially collected in a Promise list for subsequent execution, while iterating through the cards of the selected Trello list